Raku/nqp/docs/ops.markdown

 either `VMArray` or `MultiDimArray`, the latter being constrained to a single dimension.
 (Note: dimensionality is a property of the type, meaning that type specialization is already sufficient to optimize out both the REPR and shape checks.)
-In either case, the array must be an 8-bit integer array (as a Perl 6 `Blob` or `Buf` will be).
+In either case, the array must be an 8-bit integer array (as a Raku `Blob` or `Buf` will be).

 ### Constants